 6. Asking Self-Discovery Questions

 Questions are powerful.
 And we all know that.
-Whatever we ask in our head, our brain will search for the answers.
+Whatever you ask in your head, your brain will search for the answers.

 Therefore, if you ask the wrong question, you will get the wrong answer.
 On the contrary, when you ask the right question, you will get the right answer.
 As simple as that.